shrechochek/evolution-chess/README.md

 > ```

 > [!NOTE]
-> if you still don't understand how to create mods or want to see a specific example you can check
+> if you still don't understand how to create mods or want to see a specific example you can check <br>
 > */evolution-chess-2-alfa/mod_example* folder
 <!-- ##### **if you still don't understand how to create mods or want to see a specific example you can check /evolution-chess-2-alfa/mod_example folder** -->